masak/strangelyconsistent-blog-posts/deep-git.markdown

     2. For a course I made up another example: in branch A, an old naming convention gets replaced with a new one.
 Meanwhile, in simultaneous branch B, a file gets added according to the old naming convention.
 The order in which A and B get merged into `master` doesn't matter &mdash; the result is still conflict-free but wrong.

 If we care about quality, one lesson emerges from mst's example: always run the tests after you merge and after you've resolved conflicts.
 And another lesson from my example: try to introduce automatic checks for structures and relations in the code base that you care about.
 In this case, branch A could've put in a test or a linting step that failed as soon as it saw something according to the old naming convention.

+A lot of the focus on quality also has to do with doggedly going to the bottom of things.
+It's in the nature of failures and exceptional circumstances to clump together and happen at the same time.
+So you need to handle them one at a time, carefully unraveling one effect at a time, [slowly disassembling the hex like a child's rod puzzle](http://www.hpmor.com/chapter/54).
+Git sure helps with structuring and linearizing the mess that happens in everyday development, exploration, and debugging.

 As I write this, I realize even more how even when I try to describe how Git has faded into the background as something important-but-uninteresting for me, I can barely keep the other concepts *out* of focus.
 Quality being chief among them.
 In my opinion, the focus on improving not just the code but the process, of leaving the campground cleaner than we found it, those are the things that make it meaningful for me to work as a developer even decades later.
 The feeling that code is a kind of poetry that punches you back &mdash; but as it does so, we learn something valuable for next time.